 To develop an appreciation of, and basic competency in, the use of analytical thought in the development of a cohesive body of useful mathematical knowledge, with special emphasis on topics encountered in elementary and middle school mathematics programs.
 Math 105 deals with the whole number system, integers, rational numbers, and combinatorial counting techniques.
-Appropriate for those preparing to become early childhood educators and for those preparing to teach subjects other than math in middle school.
+Appropriate only for those preparing to become early childhood educators and for those preparing to teach subjects other than math in middle school.

-Mathematics for Elementary Teachers with Activities Manual, 2nd Edition, (2008) by Sybilla Beckmann, Pearson, ISBN for the package is 0321447174
+Mathematics for Elementary Teachers with Activity Manual, 3rd Edition, (2010) by Sybilla Beckmann, Pearson, ISBN for the package is 0321654277

-- I. Problem solving
+- I. Numbers and the Decimal System

 - II.
-Numbers and the decimal system
+Fractions

 - III.
-Fractions
+Addition and Subtraction

 - IV.
-Addition and subtraction
+Multiplication

-- V. Multiplication
+- V. Multiplication of Fractions, Decimals, and Negative Numbers

 - VI.
-Multiplication of fractions, decimals, and negative numbers
+Division

 - VII.
-Division
+Combining Multiplication and Division: Proportional Reasoning